 Glaucoma can cause permanent vision loss, but early detection and treatment can reduce the pressure in your eyes and preserve your vision.
-At Anwar Eye Center in Moundsville and Sutton, West Virginia, the board-certified ophthalmologists and optometrists provide comprehensive glaucoma exams and treatment to preserve and improve vision.
+At Anwar Eye Center in Moundsville, West Virginia, the board-certified ophthalmologists and optometrists provide comprehensive glaucoma exams and treatment to preserve and improve vision.
 To schedule a glaucoma exam or learn more about treatments, schedule an appointment online or over the phone today.

 Glaucoma is a disease of the optic nerves, which connect your eyes to your brain.
 Your optic nerves deliver visual information from your retinas to your brain, allowing you to see images.
 Glaucoma progressively damages your optic nerve and can cause blindness if left untreated.

 The cause of glaucoma is a buildup of aqueous humor, the fluid in your eyeball.
 Your eyes need aqueous humor for a number of processes, including nourishing your corneas and regulating the pressure in your eye.

 When aqueous humor can’t enter and drain from your eyes freely, it builds up, leading to excess pressure in your eye.
 As this pressure increases, your glaucoma worsens, gradually causing more and more damage to your optic nerves.

 Glaucoma usually affects both eyes but not at the same time.
 One eye can have more pressure and, therefore, more damage than the other.